All Products

 • After the computing resources (vCPUs and memory) are recycled, the instance may fail to be restarted due to insufficient resources.
 If instance restart fails, try again later or change the instance to another instance type.
 For more information, see Change the instance type of a pay-as-you-go instance.

-• When the instance is restarted, a new public IP address is automatically assigned to the instance and may be different from the previous system-assigned public IP address that is recycled.
+• When the instance is restarted, a new public IP address is automatically assigned to the instance.
+The new public IP address may be different from the previous system-assigned public IP address that is recycled.
 The private IP address of the instance remains unchanged.

 Important